Explanation of Topics: Federal Health Reform: State Legislative Tracking Database

 Workforce and Providers

 States are moving forward with implementing provisions of the Patient Protection and Affordable Care Act (PPACA) which expand insurance coverage and delivery systems.
 Health care providers must be able to handle the increased need for services.
 The PPACA will support existing state efforts to address health care provider shortages across several professions; increase workforce capacity in rural areas through the National Health Service Corps; and address licensure and regulatory issues related to providers.
 Through the Prevention and Public Health Fund, PPACA will increase the number of primary care physicians, physician assistants’ expertise in primary care, and the number of nurse practitioners (while also establishing new nurse practitioner-led clinics).
 The law will also provide states with $2.75 billion in 2013 and 2014 and $2 billion annually after that starting in 2015 to increase their health care workforce from 10 percent to 25 percent over the next 10 years.
 The PPACA also aims to invest in graduate medical education, increasing resources for training, and providing incentives for providers who serve in underserved areas.
-Since 2011 there have been 73 bills proposed in 19 different states, territories or DC, one of which was vetoed and 14 of which have been signed into law.
+Between 2011 and 2013 there have been 73 bills proposed in 19 different states, territories or DC, one of which was vetoed and 14 of which have been signed into law.